 The student watches a useful video 5 tips on applying for scholarships and afterwards tries to remember all the five tips mentioned.

 Pretending they’re a member of a board that decides on who gets funding, the student ranks the project ideas from 1 to 5, based on brief descriptions.

 The student reads reasons people give when applying for a grant or scholarship and corrects the mistakes related to the use of prepositions.
 Then, they complete the definitions of some useful topic-related words (beneficiaries, match funding, outcomes, outputs) using correct prepositions.

 In this part, the student gets familiar with the key steps of applying for most scholarships and puts them in the correct order.
 They also mark statements about the application process as true or false.
 In order to get familiar with ‘grant application lingo’, they read sentences taken from real grant applications and decide whether they would put them at the beginning or end of their application.

 They proceed to learn a couple more application phrases such as cater for, apply for funding, acquaint sb with sth, be eligible for, etc.

 Finally, they sort out the words from the box according to prepositions they collocate with (e.g. submit by, provide with, tailor to, etc.).

-In this lesson, students will learn vocabulary used to explain and talk about…
+In this lesson, students will learn language related to reserving and managing business…